qfpl/applied-fp-course/bonus/mtl.md

 errors of type `e` in our monad `m`.

 The other syntax that may be new here is the `| m -> r`.
-This is called a _functional dependency_ or "fundep" and tells GHC two things:
+This is called a _functional dependency_ or "fundep", and tells GHC two things:

 1. There will never be two instances for `MonadReader r m` that have the same `m` but different `r`.